 Northern Eye Books Modern, award-winning, pocket size walking books for the Lake District, Peak District, Yorkshire Dales and other UK National Parks, Cheshire and Wales.
 We also publish the Official Guides to the Wales Coast Path and popular Top 10 Walks series.

 Get Walking Keep Walking promotes walking in urban areas.
 The Ramblers promoted lottery funded website targets inactive people and those with health problems, offering free short led walks, DIY Get Walking packs and step counters.
 It is highly recommended by the Walking Englishman for encouraging people to get walking an enjoy the obvious benefits.

-Great Treks is an independent source for information about hiking / trekking around the world.
-If you are planning your trip or just having an armchair journey, you will find backpacks full of information, spectacular photos and gripping first hand accounts of some of the worlds best treks and multiday hikes.
+Great Treks is an independent source for information about trekking around the world.
+For planning your trip or just having an armchair journey, you will find backpacks full of information, spectacular photos and gripping first hand accounts of some of the worlds best treks and multiday hikes.

 The Northern Climbers This website is full of enthusiasm.
 It is a diary of the adventures of three Newcastle lads that have found a passion in climbing.
 The website is their way of sharing their experiences with the world and their wish is that we enjoy what we see and read on the website.

 Masarnen Ramblers are Dave & Angie Walsh and their dog Fudge.
 Living in Mid Wales near the Brecon Beacons, they are recently retired after both enjoying long careers in the Royal Navy.
 Dave & Angie’s site contains not just details of their Long Distance Journals but lots of other walks around the UK, particularly in the Lake District.

 Walks in Cheshire - This very good website provides lots of information of where to visit and what to do in the wonderful county of Cheshire.
 The site includes a walk section with a wide choice of walks to choose from.